LangChain Prompt Injection: How to Protect Your Chains and Agents (2026)

 | Indirect via RAG | Retrieved documents | Hidden instruction execution | High |

-The fix is straightforward: add a validation call before your chain runs.
-SafePrompt's API analyzes the input semantically — not with regex patterns — and returns a structured result in under 100ms.
+Add one call before your chain runs.
+SafePrompt analyzes the input semantically, not with regex, and returns a structured verdict in under 100ms.

 import requests